-What Is A Stonk?
-And why do stonks only go up?
+Why do stonks only go up?
+Also, what is a stonk?
 In internet slang, stonks are a deliberate misspelling of stocks.
 It is often used to refer to such stocks—and finance more generally—humorously or ironically.
 They only go up because that’s what stonks do.
 Stocks, however, are a different story.

 Do Stonks Only Go Up?

 I’ve got a few popular answers as to why do stonks only go up.
 Of course, this isn’t an exhaustive list, but then it really can’t be because stock prices, like many complex phenomena, are subject to over causation.